 She is Senior Vice President in the Issue Advocacy practice at BerlinRosen, leading work at the intersection of electoral politics, racial justice and culture.
 She partners with campaigns, political organizations, and nonprofits to tell the stories of people and families to spark changes in the systems that hurt too many.

 For nearly three years, she ran the Communications shop at Civil Rights Corps, an organization dedicated to challenging systemic injustice in the American legal system through innovative, anti-racist litigation.
-Through partnerships with communities and formerly incarcerated people, CRC brought landmark challenges to dismantle cash bail systems, predatory private probation schemes, to hold prosecutors accountable, and end the criminalization of poverty through exorbitant fines and fees.
+Through partnerships with communities and formerly incarcerated people, CRC brought landmark challenges to dismantle cash bail systems and predatory private probation schemes, to hold prosecutors accountable, and end the criminalization of poverty through exorbitant fines and fees.

 Previously, she was the Communications Director for the Democrats on the U.S. House of Representatives’ Committee on Education and Labor, where she was one of the youngest senior staffers in the chamber’s Democratic leadership.
-While there, she led the Democratic Caucus’ communications strategy around the Working Families Agenda and the passage of the Every Student Succeeds Act, while also promoting policies to close the achievement gaps in PK-12 education, reform school discipline practices, modernize juvenile justice, expand access to Pell Grants and make college more affordable, raise the minimum wage, provide paid sick and family leave for all workers, and more.
+While there, she led the Democratic Caucus’ communications strategy around the Working Families Agenda and the passage of the Every Student Succeeds Act, while also promoting policies to close the achievement gaps in PK-12 education, reform school discipline practices, modernize juvenile justice, expand access to Pell Grants and make college more affordable, raise the minimum wage, provide paid sick and family leave for all workers, create and enforce safe workplaces, and more.
 She was also part of the battleground states press operation for the 2016 Democratic National Convention.

 Before that role on Capitol Hill, she served as the Southern Regional Press Secretary and National Director of African American Media for the Democratic National Committee during the 2014 election cycle.
 While there, she led the party's media outreach and messaging efforts in 11 Southern states, working with those state parties, more than 40 campaigns and embedding in three on-the-ground.
 Prior to that, she was a battleground states radio and TV booker for the 2012 Democratic National Convention, and Communications Director for D.C.
 Councilmember Mary Cheh and the District’s Committee on Transportation and the Environment.
-While there, Pesante Haughton played an integral role in the expansion of Uber, Car2Go, and streetcar services in the city, along with the modernization of the District’s taxicab fleet.
+While there, Pesante Haughton played an integral role in the expansion of rideshare apps and streetcar services in the city, along with the modernization of the District’s taxicab fleet.
 She has also served in various roles at Edelman Public Relations, the Congressional Black Caucus, the Congressional Hispanic Caucus Institute, and WSB-TV in Atlanta.

 Pesante Haughton was named the 2017 Young Woman of Achievement for Politics and Campaigns by the Women's Information Network, was a member of the Women's Campaign School at Yale University's class of 2012, served as the first-ever IMPACT Social Media Fellow in 2011, and was one of 17 individuals selected from across the United States and Canada for the 2010 Google Policy Fellowship.
 She earned her Master’s in Public Administration from Howard University, where she was a Trustee Scholar.
 She graduated from Auburn University with a bachelor’s degree in Journalism.